-Aspen is the number one destination for the North American jet set with elegant Victorian buildings, luxurious hotels, great skiing and vibrant nightlife.
+Aspen is the number one destination for the North American jet setter with elegant Victorian buildings, luxurious hotels, great skiing and vibrant nightlife.

 Getting to Aspen is not as hard as some expect.
-For those who book early one can fly via a gateway hub such as Chicago then direct into Aspen's only Airport only located between Aspen and Snowmass (about 6 minutes drive from each.
+For those who book early, one can fly via a gateway hub such as Chicago then direct into Aspen's own airport, located between Aspen and Snowmass (about 6 minutes drive from each).
 However, severe weather can close this airport - with ensuing transport chaos.
-For those getting the direct flight into Denver, one can take ground transportation by shuttle or taxi from Denver International (about 4 and half hours).
-Another option is to fly via another hub into Vail/Eagle county Airport about 1 1/2 hours away.
+For those getting the direct flight into Denver, you can get a shuttle or taxi from Denver International (about 4 and half hours).
+Another option is to fly via another hub into Vail/Eagle County Airport about 1 1/2 hours away.

 Resort Altitude: 2,422m